Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 - **Filtering the data** to include only movies from the past 100 years and with a minimum number of ratings of 278.
   - Included only rows where the Title Type column has values 'movie' or 'tvMovie' using `title_basics[title_basics['Title Type'].isin(['movie', 'tvMovie'])]`
   - Removed rows where 'Genres' column had '\N' values
-  - Filtered movies by setting a minimum threshold for the number of ratings per movie at the top 75th percentile, equating to 278 ratings to avoid noise and improve Data Reliability
+  - Filtered movies by setting a minimum threshold for the number of ratings per movie at the top 75th percentile, equating to 278 ratings to avoid noise and improve data reliability
-- **Merging tables** by performing an inner join on the filtered_movies and imdb_ratings DataFrames using the 'Title ID' column to create a unified DataFrame for analysis.
+- **Merging tables** by performing an inner join on the filtered_movies and imdb_ratings dataframes using the 'Title ID' column to create a unified DataFrame for analysis.
 - **Splitting the genres column** into multiple rows to allow for genre-level analysis.
 - **Creating new columns** deeper analysis, such as a decade column, to minimize short-term fluctuations from individual years and emphasize meaningful, actionable trends
   - Created a Movie Genre ID to uniquely identify genres associated with each title